cina-r/sovereign_cloud_hackathon/README.md

 ---

-"Hello World" is a Kubernetes application that contains a single [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and a corresponding [Service](https://kubernetes.io/docs/concepts/services-networking/service/).
+"HealthCareAssist Pro" is a Kubernetes application that contains a single [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and a corresponding [Service](https://kubernetes.io/docs/concepts/services-networking/service/).
 The Deployment contains a web server that renders a simple webpage.